Close Menu

 • X (Twitter)

-Tyler Koerth is the Lead Milwaukee Brewers writer and editor at Wisconsin Sports Heroics.
+Tyler Koerth is the Lead Milwaukee Brewers Sports Writer at Wisconsin Sports Heroics.
 Articles have been published on Bleacher Report, Iheart, MSN, Yardbarker, and more.
 He has been covering the Brewers since 2019.

 Related Posts